 Who else deserves some credit and recognition?

 All my credit for success goes to God and my family especially my father who has been extremely supportive and a true inspiration in my life.
-I’m an very grateful and hope to make a huge impact in the digital marketing space right here in Dallas, TX!
+I am very grateful and I hope to make a huge impact in the digital marketing space right here in Dallas, TX!

 The Virus Changed the Way We Internet

 By Ella Koeze and Nathaniel PopperApril 7, 2020